txleev/ml_3rd_year_project/README.md

 The dominant emotion in the video was "neutral", followed by "happy".

-8. Documentation & Code Quality (0.5 points)
+8. Documentation & Code Quality
 ✅ All code was modular, clean, and well-commented.
 ✅ Jupyter notebook included with: